 The drainage tab shows any wetlands, artificial drainage systems and grass filter strips.

-You can add mole/tile or other drainage systems to blocks, add unfenced wetlands, add catchment details to fenced wetland blocks and/or add riparian strips to pasture blocks on this screen.
+You can add mole/tile or other drainage systems to blocks, add unfenced wetlands, add catchment details to fenced wetland blocks and/or add riparian strips to pasture blocks from this tab.

 Mole/Tile and other drainage